-The Scarlet Hotel & Spa – We Fall In Love With Cornwall’s Chicest Eco Retreat
+The Scarlet Hotel & Spa – We Fall in Love With Cornwall’s Eco Retreat

 Entering the light-filled lobby, dotted with cool sculptures and local artworks, floor to ceiling windows offer a vision of crashing waves and dramatic skies.
 I imagine how spectacular this place must be in the summer, though blustery weather works here… we cosy down on one of the deep-cushioned sofas next to a flickering fire and take in the view.
 The epitome of a super-luxe coastal escape – it’s impossible not to take a deep breath, drop my shoulders, and loll into the serenity.

 The spa at The Scarlet is based on Ayurvedic philosophies – with a Cornish twist.
 Focusing on holistic health and wellbeing for mind and body, guests are encouraged to ditch devices and switch off (there is little phone reception anywhere in the hotel).
 A pre-treatment relaxation space with day beds, sunken cushions and lounging pods, makes way to the spa garden.

 The outdoor stone-lined pool, which uses a living reed bed as a natural filtration system, is perfect for a rejuvenating, if slightly nippy dip and you can warm up in one of the steaming cliff-top hot tubs and the cosy sauna cabin.
 There’s also an indoor pool, a steam room and a mineral mud rhassoul.
 Holistic treatments and Asian rituals are performed in lantern-lit tents and followed with snooze time in a sleep pod.
 Relaxation is taken seriously here and complimentary yoga, meditation and pilates classes are offered daily.